davea42/libdwarf-regressiontests/README.md

 of points where the locations of the tests and source matter in comparing the output of a test run with the expected result.

-The tests are run using GNU configure and shell and python3 scripts..
+The tests are run using shell and python3 scripts while meson is used to build libdwarf/dwarfdump.

-The tests expect $HOME/dwarf/code and $HOME/dwarf/regressiontests to be the project directories.
+The test results expect $HOME/dwarf/code and $HOME/dwarf/regressiontests to be the project directories.
 To run these tests with success we recommend you put the source into the expected places.
 The test builds and runs  occur in directories